Randall-UCSB/intermediate-python/3.PROJECTS/1.PYTHON/Projects.md

 ```

 ## Specifications
--The user’s full name consists of the user’s first name, a space, and the user’s last
+- The user’s full name consists of the user’s first name, a space, and the user’s last
 name.
--The temporary password consists of the user’s first name, an asterisk (*), and the
+- The temporary password consists of the user’s first name, an asterisk (*), and the
 user’s birth year.
--Assume the user will enter valid data.
+- Assume the user will enter valid data.